patbeirne/tf/README.md

 /$
 ```
+Uses:

+* make a backup copy of a file
+* examine and clean up your filesystem and its directories
+* scan a mega-byte log file for entries using the `grep`(search) or `sed` (search-and-extract) methods
+* make small changes to your Python files (change parameters, add notes, etc)

 The first half of the **TF** module holds the functions.
-With these you can  parse or search files, or make backups.
+You can use these as functions within your own Python code.

 The second half contains the simple command shell.
 This may come in handy for testing the functions, experimenting with how they work, or if you, like me, enjoy playing around with a live system.
 [If you don't need the shell, just delete everything from `-----cut here` downward.]